apache/cordova-docs/docs/en/edge/guide/platforms/ios/config.md

 5. **AutoHideSplashScreen (boolean, defaults to true)** - set to false to control when the splashscreen is hidden through a JavaScript API

-6. **FadeSplashScreen (boolean, defaults to true)** - set to false to prevent the splash-screen to fade in and out when showing/hiding it.
+6. **FadeSplashScreen (boolean, defaults to true)** - set to false to prevent the splash-screen to fade in and out when showing or hiding it.

 7. **FadeSplashScreenDuration (float, defaults to 2)** - The splash-screen Fade duration in seconds.